The Definition of Terms

 Prerequisite.
 Requirement to be met before a certain course may be taken.

 Priority enrollment (registration).
-The first cycle of computer-aided enrollment (registration), which allows students to enroll (register) well in advance of a semester.
+The first cycle of computer-aided enrollment, which allows students to enroll well in advance of a term.

 Probation, academic or disciplinary.
 A status resulting from unsatisfactory grades or conduct.
 See Academic Standing section of this catalog.